dragginzgame/dragginz/README.md

 ## A class or module for ID?

-Just like in https://github.com/matthewhammer/motoko-crud/blob/master/src/Database.mo it should probably do a lot more, like actually hashing the ID.
+Should ID do more?
+Like in https://github.com/matthewhammer/motoko-crud/blob/master/src/Database.mo

 ## Pseudorandom UUIDv4 generation

 Some entities require a UUID that the users have to respond with to "claim" the entity in the database.
 This will eventually be encrypted somehow, but in the meantime how can I generate a random UUID?
 Basically like uuid.NewV4() in Go.

 ---